Silicones are in many shampoos, conditioners, and styling products on the shelf.

 Hair Type What Silicones Do What Works Better

-• Adds fake shine that turns greasy
+• Fakes shine that turns limp fast

-Use a lightweight, pH-balanced cleanser
+Use a lightweight, protein-rich conditioner

-Curly / Wavy Hair • Blocks real moisture
+Curly / Wavy Hair • Blocks real moisture from getting in

-• Causes frizz once coating wears off
+• Causes frizz once the coating wears off

-Look for botanical-rich, silicone-free formulas
+Look for botanical, silicone-free formulas

 What Are Silicones and Why Are They in Hair Products?